aminkhani/DSA/README.md

   - An **ADT** tells **what** is to be done and **data structure** tells **how** it is to be done.
 In other words, we can say that **ADT** gives us the **blueprint** while **data structure** provides the **implementation** part.
 <br>

-- As the different data structures can be implemented in a particular ADT, but the different implementations are compared for time and space.
+- As the different data structures can be implemented in a particular ADT, but the different implementations are compared for **time and space**.
   - For example, the **Stack ADT** can be implemented by both **Arrays** and **linked list**.
 Suppose the **array** is **providing time efficiency** while the **linked list** is **providing space efficiency**, so the one which is the best suited for the current user's requirements will be selected.